madrigals1/postgres/README.md

 # Postgres + PgAdmin4

 Postgres + PgAdmin 4 with my settings.
-This project lets you manage your **postgres** instance through **pgAdmin4** instance, optionally available through internet.
+This project lets you manage your **postgres** instance through **pgAdmin4** instance, optionally available through HTTPS over the internet.

 ## Prerequisites

 Make sure you have installed these:
 - [Docker and Docker Compose](https://phoenixnap.com/kb/install-docker-compose-on-ubuntu-20-04) - Will install all the required packages and software.
-- (Optional) [Dockerized Nginx with SSL](https://github.com/madrigals1/nginx) - Will generate SSL certificates and make the app accessible through `SSL_DOMAIN`, that is set inside `.env`.
+- (Optional) [Dockerized Nginx](https://github.com/madrigals1/nginx_proxy_manager) - Will generate SSL certificates and make the app accessible through `HTTPS_NETWORK`, that is set inside `.env`.

 ## Installation